Up to 50% off sofas & mattresses — limited‑time deals.

 2.2 Jenna and Ethan’s Couple Movement Diary

-Jenna and Ethan share a bed in real life.
-Their perspective is crucial when we rate responsiveness for couples.
+Jenna and Ethan share a bed in real life, so their feedback matters a lot when we rate responsiveness for couples.

 Across at least one week on each mattress, they track: